HexBrain/HexBrainUserImportBundle/README.md

 This bundle adds user import feature to OroCRM which allows import user from CSV files.

-HexBrain is working on improvements for this bundle, if you find a bug or error.
+HexBrain is working on improvements for this bundle, if you find a bug or error please create a [Pull request][2].

 Requirements
 ------------